Dorani/Album-Review/README.md

 - Cd into the directory.

 ## Models and Attributes:
-- we will need to create a rails model to represent each book:
+- we will need to create a rails model to represent each album:
 - they are essentially objects.

 - our albums will have the following Attributes: